 “For someone who has had a heart attack and also has panic attacks, together we identify, along with their physician, the symptoms that should trigger an immediate trip to the emergency room.
 Whether it turns out to be another panic attack or not, this person should treat those symptoms as a possible heart attack.
 He or she is to treat all other symptoms as signs of anxiety or a panic attack, even though they may feel like a heart attack.”

 Patients who are experiencing panic attacks should receive a thorough check-up to confirm their heart health.
-If they have a healthy heart, then the response should be to treat the underlying psychological issues (see Treating Anxiety below).
-Panic attacks are both uncomfortable and upsetting and should be never be ignored.
+If they have a healthy heart, then the response should be to treat the underlying psychological issues see Treating Anxiety Effects on the Heart below).
+Panic attacks are both uncomfortable and upsetting and should never be ignored.

 Anxiety and Heart Palpitations